 In the management of work, there is a strong desire to know when initiatives will result in the attainment of goals/objectives.
-A good question becomes “How do we know when a set of goals/objectives have been met under different work scenarios?”
+A good question becomes “How do we know when a set of goals/objectives has been met under different work scenarios?”

 I use a mix of three mainline work management approaches with my clients (CPM, BPM and ACM).
 Reading these backwards, you get A, B, C which looks auspicious.